 The workshop was organized in collaboration between University of Lapland, Iceland Academy of the Arts and Cirrus – Nordic and Baltic Network of Art and Design Education.
 The workshop took place in Reykjavik, Iceland and Rovaniemi, Finland.
 At the heart of the workshop laid the questions of cultural, social and environmental sustainability.
 The participants of the workshop came from Nordic and Baltic countries.

 The exhibition consists of the personal photographs and memories that artists attach on their significant childhood places.
 Based on the old photographs and memories, we produced new pictures and re-constructed our lived pasts.
-Here are the examples of the emotional looking on childhood home in Rósa Gísladóttir’s pictures, and mother-daughter relationship on Ása Hlin Svavarsdóttir’s photographs.
-My pictures are related on the lost connection with a childhood friend.
+Here are the examples of the emotional looking on childhood in Rósa Gísladóttir’s and Ása Hlin Svavarsdóttir’s photographs.

 2011 Article of the year, Naistutkimus/Kvinnoforskning, Finnish Journal of Women Studies: Mari Mäkiranta: “Repetitive acts and radical intimacy – Self-portrait photography art and the possibilities of resistance”.
 The choice was made by Emerita Professor Ulla Vuorela, University of Tampere, Finland